Briefly translated from “ПРОМЫСЛОВАЯ КАРТОГРАФИЯ ~ ИНФОРМАЦИОННОЕ ОБЕСПЕЧЕНИЕ РЫБОПРОМЫСЛОВОГО ФЛОТА В ПЕРИОД 1960-1990″

 - Great Circle’s charts

-3. Marine guides and manuals
+3. Marine guides (Pilot’age) and Manuals

 The information contained in the nautical charts is explained and supplemented by information contained in special text and tabular guides and sailing aids.
 They are usually published in the form of text’s books.